-The Newcastle 85+ Study is the first stage of the biggest population-based longitudinal study of health and ageing in the over-85s anywhere in the world and aims to provide new insights into health factors as the population becomes older.
-It is a flagship programme for the University and the most developed study of its kind in the world.
+The Newcastle 85+ Study was the first stage of the biggest population-based longitudinal study of health and ageing in the over-85s anywhere in the world and provided new insights into health factors as the population becomes older.
+It was a flagship programme for the University and the most developed study of its kind in the world.

-The Study, which began in 2006 is led by Professor Tom Kirkwood and includes a multidisciplinary research team from the Institute for Ageing and Health at Newcastle University and a participant cohort of more than one thousand 85 year olds from Newcastle and North Tyneside.
+The study began in 2006 and was led by Professor Tom Kirkwood.
+It included a multidisciplinary research team from the former Institute for Ageing and Health at Newcastle University and a participant cohort of more than 1,000 85-year olds from Newcastle and North Tyneside.

-The Study is now publishing a growing stream of research findings, which is contributing a much better informed picture of the health and challenges faced by today’s older people.
-As we follow the participants further into old age the results will be become ever richer.
+The 85+ Study has published a growing stream of research findings.
+It contributed to a better informed picture of the health and challenges faced by today’s older people.
+As we followed the participants further into old age the results became ever richer.

-Yet perhaps the best finding of all is summed up in the words of one of the research nurse team:
+Perhaps the best finding of all was summed up in by one of the research nurse team:

-“We have helped our participants search for lost glasses, opened stubborn jars, changed light bulbs, searched for escaped budgies, learnt a little Braille, fixed hearing aids, taken out hair curlers and admired endless photographs of grandchildren and great grandchildren.
+“We have helped our participants search for lost glasses, open stubborn jars, change light bulbs, search for escaped budgies, learn a little Braille, fix hearing aids, take out hair curlers and admire endless photographs of grandchildren and great grandchildren.

 We have peered into participants’ mouths, exposed their chests, poked needles into their arms, examined the contents of their fridges, made them blow into a cardboard tube until they’re blue in the face and asked them hundreds of personal questions.